-There is no definitive list.
+There is no definitive list, in fact.
 These marketing drives can take place for various reasons.
-However, a single campaign has a lot of moving parts.
-For a campaign to be effective, it needs to have a proper management system in place.
+But, even a single campaign can have a lot of moving parts.
+So, to successfully plan, execute, and measure your campaigns, you need a robust software solution.

 While there is a campaign manager to manage the entire campaign, it also requires some essential software tools.
-Campaign management tools are crucial to make sure that a campaign is successful.
+Campaign management tools are crucial to ensure its success.
 These tools are quite diverse.
 There is no one-size-fits-all solution.
 Some tools help with running email campaigns, while some help with gathering customer feedback.
-Campaign management tools also include project management and customer relationship management products.
+It may also include project management and customer relationship management products.

 Emails are one of the most effective channels of communicating with customers.
 Almost 90% of sales and marketing people use emails for communication and promotion.

-Emails are essential for campaign management.
+Email marketing is therefore an essential aspect of campaigns.
 They are also the most fundamental forms of digital marketing, where you can target a specific audience.
 When individuals subscribe to emails, they are genuinely interested in the brand.
 Therefore, it is a good option for brands to invest in email marketing.
-The following are some of the tools that help in sending emails during campaigns.
+Following are some of the tools that help in sending/scheduling email campaigns.

 MailChimp is a well-known marketing platform.
 It comes with a drag-and-drop email editor that one can use to make visually appealing emails.
-It also has device optimization, A/B testing, and more.
+It also has features like device optimization, A/B testing, to name some.
 Furthermore, there are also a lot of templates that can help you get the right email for the campaign without breaking a sweat.
 MailChimp is a great starting point for email campaigns as it comes with a free plan that allows brands to send mails to 2,000 contacts.

 HubSpot is a campaign management tool that has a large client base.
-It comes with simple email marketing features.
-All the essential capabilities such as drag-and-drop email designing, contact lists, A/B testing, and more.
-HubSpot also allows you to personalize emails and even see how much each email has contributed to the revenue.
-HubSpot is much more expensive than MailChimp, but it also comes with a set of free marketing and analytics tools.
+It has several email marketing features, such as drag-and-drop email designing, contact lists, A/B testing, and more.
+HubSpot also allows you to personalize emails and see how much each email has contributed to the revenue.
+HubSpot is much more expensive than MailChimp, but it comes with a complete marketing suite, in addition to emails.